Dragonkeeper (film): Production

-The project, an adaptation of the first novel of Carole Wilkinson's 6-book-saga, was reported in 2017 as a Spanish-Chinese co-production between China Film Group's China Film Animation alongside Spain's Dragoia Media, Movistar Plus and Atresmedia Cine.
+The project, an adaptation of the first novel of Carole Wilkinson's 6-book-saga, was reported in 2017 as a Spanish-Chinese co-production between China Film Group's China Film Animation alongside Spain's Dragoia Media, Movistar Plus+ and Atresmedia Cine.
 The film's budget was €24 million.

 Spanish animation was begun by Ilion Animation Studios, but after that company was purchased by Skydance Animation, a new studio called Guardián de Dragones was created to finish production.
-Sergio Pablos’s SPA Studios in Madrid also worked on some of the early development and production.
+Sergio Pablos's SPA Studios in Madrid also worked on some of the early development and production.

 Release

 The film secured theatrical releases in Spain (by A Contracorriente), China (by China Film Group) and Latin America (by Imagem Filmes).
-Viva Kids bought the North American distribution rights to the film, whilst Hulu secured streaming rights for the post-theatrical window in the region.
-Dragonkeeper was scheduled to open in Spanish theaters on 22 September 2023.
-Afterwards, the Spanish release was postponed from 2023 to 2024.
-The film opened the 27th Málaga Film Festival on 4 March 2024, ahead of its theatrical debut in Spain in 300 screens on 19 April 2024.
-Viva Pictures released the film in the United States on 3 May 2024.
-Vertigo Releasing released the film in the United Kingdom and Ireland on 27 September 2024 in 460 sites.
-Umbrella Entertainment set a 16 January 2025 theatrical release for the film in Australia and New Zealand.
+Viva Kids bought the North American distribution rights to the film, while Hulu secured streaming rights for the post-theatrical window in the region.
+Dragonkeeper was scheduled to open in Spanish theaters on 22 September 2023, but its release was postponed from 2023 to 2024.
+The film opened the 27th Málaga Film Festival on 4 March 2024, ahead of its theatrical debut in Spain in 300 screens on 19 April.
+In the same year, Viva Pictures released the film in the United States on 3 May, while Vertigo Releasing released the film in the United Kingdom and Ireland on 27 September in 460 sites.
+Umbrella Entertainment released the film on 16 January 2025 in Australia and New Zealand.